Witness structures and immediate snapshot complexes: The language of witness structures

 We are now ready to define the main operation on witness structures.

 \begin{df} For an arbitrary witness structure $\sigma$, and an~arbitrary $S\subseteq A(\sigma)$, we define $\Gamma_S(\sigma):=C(\st_S(\sigma))$.
 We say that $\Gamma_S(\sigma)$ is obtained from $\sigma$ {\bf by ghosting~$S$}. \end{df} The ghosting operation is illustrated on Figure~\ref{table:ws3}.
-The reason we chose the term {\it ghosting} is because the operation removes the information of a~set of processes.
-However, these processes do not disappear completely, and parts of their information appears in the total pattern anyway, reflected in the views of other active processes; so these processes remain likes ghosts hidden in the background.
+In the simplicial context, this figure shows how to find one of the end vertices of the edge indexed by the witness structure on the left.

 Clearly, we have $\Gamma_\es(\sigma)=\sigma$.
 If $S=\{p\}$, we shall simply write $\Gamma_p(\sigma)$.
 In this case we are ghosting a~single element, and though the situation is not quite straightforward, several special cases can be formulated in a~simpler manner.